Young Man of Manhattan

 Young Man of Manhattan is a 1930 American pre-Code musical comedy film directed by Monta Bell and starring Claudette Colbert, Norman Foster, Ginger Rogers, and Charles Ruggles.
 Made by Paramount Pictures, it was set and filmed in New York City.
+It was the feature film debut of Ginger Rogers.

-Plot
+Synopsis

-Jealousy comes between a young couple of newspaper people when the wife earns more money and becomes more famous than her husband.
-Especially his alcohol addiction becomes the dividing element, whereas the young Puff Randolph girl chasing him, and her editor falling in love with her are merely elements that challenge their love.
+Tensions begin to build between a couple when the wife begins to earn more and become more successful than her husband, an ambitious sportswriter.
+Puff Randolph, an emancipated girl who pursues the journalist with her advances, creeps in between the two.
+Her line "Cigarette me, big boy" became a catchphrase in America when the film came out.